robulouski/voidy-bootstrap/README.rst

   Footer template to be included by ``base.html``.
 Anything here (e.g. copyright text) will appear between footer tags at the bottom of every page.

+``CUSTOM_SCRIPTS_ARTICLE`` and ``CUSTOM_SCRIPTS_PAGE``
+  Template fragment for any additional javascript code specific to articles and pages respectively (useful for things like social media sharing buttons).
+Will be included right at the bottom of pages, just before the closing body tag.
+Set to ``includes/sharing_scripts.html`` to use the default provided implementation.

+``CUSTOM_SCRIPTS_BASE``
+  As above, but will be included on every page.

 ``CUSTOM_INDEX_META``
   Included by ``index.html`` between the head tags.
 Can be used